-Considering the average size of a Thanksgiving turkey is 15 pounds, a 21.5-pound turkey is quite large and thus requires a relatively long cook time (expect about 4.5 to 5 hours).
-However, extended cooking times present two main challenges: preventing the meat from drying out and preventing the skin from overcooking before the meat is done.
-The key is to prep your turkey properly, cover the turkey for the first part of the cooking process, refrain from basting and to avoid opening the oven frequently.
-To cook a 21.5-pound turkey at 325 degrees F, take the following steps to ensure a tasty finished product.
+The average Thanksgiving turkey weighs 15 pounds, so your 21.5-pound turkey is a hefty bird and thus requires a relatively long roasting time -- about 4.5 to 5 hours at 325 degrees.
+The extended cooking time presents you with two main challenges: preventing the meat from drying out and keeping the skin from overcooking before the meat is done.
+The keys are to prep your turkey properly, cover it for the first part of the cooking process, refrain from basting and avoid opening the oven frequently.

-SET UP THE OVEN: Position an oven rack on a low enough tier that the center of such a large turkey will be centered in the oven chamber.
+SET UP THE OVEN: Position an oven rack low enough that the middle of the turkey will be centered in the oven chamber.
 Preheat the oven to 325 degrees Fahrenheit.

 POSITION THE BIRD: Insert a cooking rack into a shallow roasting pan.
 Place the turkey on the rack, breast side up.
-Tuck the ends of the legs under the loose skin at the tail area.
+Tuck the ends of the legs under the loose skin at the tail area, or tie the ankles together with kitchen twine.
 Tuck the ends of the wings under the shoulders.

-KEEP THE SKIN MOIST: Brush the surface of the turkey with melted unsalted butter, olive oil or another vegetable oil.
+KEEP THE SKIN MOIST: Brush the surface of the turkey with melted butter or olive oil.
 Sprinkle salt and ground black pepper over the bird.
 Add any other seasonings according to taste or your recipe.

-TO STUFF OR NOT TO STUFF: Though many people like cooking the stuffing inside the turkey, the USDA recommends that you cook it in a separate casserole dish.
-If you insist on cooking it in the turkey, keep wet and dry ingredients separate until just before you stuff the turkey.
-Pack the turkey loosely with stuffing and cook the turkey immediately after stuffing to avoid contamination.
-Alternatively, you can let the turkey cook for half the recommended time, and then stuff the turkey.
+TO STUFF OR NOT TO STUFF: An unstuffed turkey takes a little less time to cook, which is an advantage with a 21.5-pound bird.
+And although many people like to cook the stuffing inside the turkey, the USDA recommends baking it in a separate casserole dish for safer, more even cooking.
+However, if you choose to stuff the bird, combine the wet and dry ingredients at the last minute.
+Pack the turkey loosely with the stuffing, and put it in the oven immediately.
+Alternatively, you can let the turkey bake for half the recommended time, and then stuff it and return it to the oven.
 This method allows you to prep the stuffing while the turkey starts to cook.

 COOK THE TURKEY: Rotate the roasting pan once an hour to promote more even cooking for a turkey this large.
-This helps account for temperature variances throughout the oven, explains the Science of Cooking website.
-Keep the roasting pan from touching the edges of the oven and obstructing heat flow, if possible.
+Turning the pan helps account for temperature variances throughout the oven, explains the Science of Cooking website.
+If possible, keep the roasting pan from touching the edges of the oven to prevent obstructing the heat flow.
 After 60 to 90 minutes, remove the aluminum foil.

-CHECK IN ON THE BIRD: Replenish the chicken broth or water at the bottom of the pan as needed when it evaporates.
+CHECK ON THE BIRD: Replenish the chicken broth or water in the bottom of the pan as it evaporates.
 If you want moist, tender skin, refrain from basting the turkey, advises the University of Illinois.
-Basting doesn't make the turkey more moist; it promotes browning of the skin.
-Such a large turkey's skin often browns too fast relative to the required cooking time.
+Basting doesn't make the turkey meat more moist; it only promotes browning of the skin.
 Opening the oven for frequent basting also lets heat out, extending what is already a long cooking time.
 If you have an oven light, use that to check in on the cooking process, rather than opening the door.

 OBSERVE COOKING TIME: Roast the turkey until the meat thermometer indicates the internal temperature in the thigh muscle is at least 165 degrees Fahrenheit.
-Use the meat thermometer to test the center of the stuffing if your turkey is stuffed and make sure the temperature there is also at least 165 degrees Fahrenheit.
-Expect it to take 4.5 to 5 hours to cook a 21.5-pound turkey at 325 degrees Fahrenheit if your turkey is unstuffed.
-If it is stuffed, add at least 15 minutes to the total cooking time.
-Determine when the turkey is done by internal temperature only and don't rely solely on the fact that your pop-up thermometer has "popped up," as cooking time always varies.
+If you stuffed the turkey, use the meat thermometer to make sure the center of the stuffing is also at least 165 degrees Fahrenheit.
+Expect it to take 4.5 to 5 hours to cook a 21.5-pound turkey at 325 degrees Fahrenheit -- if your turkey is unstuffed.
+If it's full of your favorite stuffing, add at least 15 minutes to the total cooking time.
+Determine when the turkey is done by internal temperature only.
+Don't rely on the fact that your turkey's pop-up thermometer has sprung, as cooking time always varies.

-GET READY TO EAT: Move the turkey onto a serving platter or large cutting board when it's finished cooking.
-Let such a large bird rest 20 to 30 minutes before carving to make it easier to slice and serve.
-If you stuffed your turkey, remove the stuffing before carving.
+GET READY TO EAT: Remove the turkey from the oven and place it on a serving platter or large cutting board.
+Let the large bird rest 20 to 30 minutes before carving to make it easier to slice and serve.
+Then, if you stuffed your turkey, remove the stuffing before carving.